phiresky/masters-thesis/manuscript.md

 An overview over recent MARL work and some of the differing properties can be found in [@{https://arxiv.org/abs/1911.10635}] and [@{https://www.mdpi.com/2076-3417/11/11/4948}].

-In our experiments, we impose a set of restrictions on the environments and learning process.
-The restrictions we impose here are mostly based on [@maxpaper].
-Below, we describe the major differing factors of both the learning process and the environments, as well as the variants we choose to consider.

 <!-- [@tocommunicate]:
   https://proceedings.neurips.cc/paper/2016/hash/c7635bfd99248a2cdef8249ef7bfbef4-Abstract.html